evelon/ft_printf/README.md

 # ft_printf

-This is a project ft_print written by jolim.
+This is a project ft_print created by jolim.
 No bonus included.